 I should mention that it was also about this time that we were finally able to proactively get our incremental changes into source control.
 All of our final scripts were in source somewhere, but the ability to use SQL Compare and SQL Source Control allowed our developers to finally be a second set of eyes on the upgrade process.
 No longer were we weeding through 50K lines of SQL upgrade just to try and find what changed.
 Diffing whole scripts doesn’t really provide any good context… especially when we couldn’t guarantee that the actions in the script were in the same order from release to release.
 This has been another huge win for us.

-I’m not a fan of everything RedGate, but these two products have been invaluable to us.
+These two products have been invaluable to us.
 Even for cases when a client messes up an upgrade and we’re stuck with a partial setup, using SQL Compare has saved our bacon many times.

 Looking Towards High School